-6.8 There are a number of impacts of no discernible significance which are not discussed in detail in this report.
+6.8 There are several impacts of no discernible significance which are not discussed in detail in this report.
 These relatively minor issues are adequately mitigated through standard clause recommendations for construction stage tree protection measures, as indicated on the accompanying TPP.